 All crew sign-ups will be held at the SXSW Volunteer Calls in January, or via email for Out of Town Volunteers.
 SXSWedu shifts will fill fast, so it is suggested that local volunteers attend the first call.

 Read over the volunteer site, decide if you would like to be a conference or production volunteer and determine the perk you wish to earn.
-Then register with the SXSW online volunteer database (Coming November 3, 2014!).
+Then register with the online Volunteer Database.

 *Volunteers who choose to earn a SXSWedu Badge MUST work a minimum of half their conference hours, or 1 production shift during SXSWedu.
 All other required hours/shifts may be worked during SXSW.
 Volunteers wishing to earn both a SXSWedu Badge and a SXSW perk, must earn the required hours/shifts independently of each other.
 Contact a volunteer coordinator for assistance.